 - The 409 Wilderness Cabins offer the perfect combination of home-style comforts and the beauty of nature.
 Each spacious cabin features more than 500 square feet of air-conditioned living space as well as a private patio deck with a charcoal grill and picnic table.
 The master bedroom sleeps four with a full-sized bed and set of bunk beds, while the separate living room sleeps two with a full-sized pull-down bed.
 All cabins also feature vaulted ceilings, comfortable furniture, color cable television, DVD player, telephone and a spacious oval dining table.
 Daily housekeeping service is provided to all Wilderness Cabins.

 Recreation at Disney’s Fort Wilderness Resort is almost as endless as the great outdoors itself!
-Guests with the urge to "get up and go" can choose from horseback riding, fishing excursions, nature trail exploration, boat rentals, volleyball, tennis, bike rentals and the Wilderness Back Trail Adventure, where guests can experience, first-hand, a Segway X2 Personal Transporter.
-Whether novice or expert marksman, target shooting led by an archery guide is offered.
+Guests can choose from horseback riding, fishing excursions, nature trail exploration, boat rentals, volleyball, tennis, bike rentals and the Wilderness Back Trail Adventure, where guests can experience, first-hand, a Segway X2 Personal Transporter.
+The Archery Experience is an option for guests who are interested in learning target shooting from an Archery Guide.
 Those guests wanting to slow it down and relax can unwind on a white sand beach, play a leisurely game of shuffleboard, take the little ones on a pony ride or enjoy an evening horse-drawn wagon ride around the resort.

 Other resort highlights include: